June 24

 - 1969:

 - Richie Allen is fined $2,500 and suspended indefinitely when he fails to appear for the Phillies twi-night doubleheader game with the Mets.
 Allen had gone to New Jersey in the morning to see a horse race and got caught in traffic trying to return.
-He will stay suspended until July 20.
+He will stay suspended until July 20th.
 Allen picked up a $1000 fine in May when, for two straight days, he reportedly arrived at the ballpark after the game had started.
 Without Allen, the Phils drop a pair, 2 - 1 and 5 - 0.
 Larry Hisle's homer in the opener off Tom Seaver is the only Phils score.
 Jim McAndrew is the winner in the nitecap, allowing two hits in eight innings.

 - 1970:

-- In the last game ever played at Crosley Field, Lee May and Johnny Bench hit back-to-back home runs in the eighth off Juan Marichal to give the Reds a 5 - 4 win.
+- In the last game ever played at Crosley Field, Lee May and Johnny Bench hit back-to-back home runs in the 8th off Juan Marichal to give the Reds a 5 - 4 win.
 After the game, home plate is presented to Mayor Eugene Ruehlman and is flown by helicopter to the Reds' new home, Riverfront Stadium.

-- 1971 - The Mets' Tom Seaver smashes an 8th inning homer, off Montreal's Bill Stoneman, to win his own game, 2 - 1.
+- 1971 - The Mets' Tom Seaver smashes an 8th-inning homer off Montreal's Bill Stoneman to win his own game, 2 - 1.

 - 1974 - Steve Busby retires the first nine White Sox to set an American League record with 33 consecutive batsmen retired.
 The Royals lose, however, 3 - 1.